Willow Tearooms: The Willow Tearooms today

 Following the death of her husband in 1917, Miss Cranston sold her businesses.
 The Willow Tearooms continued in use under a new name until they were incorporated into Daly's department store in 1928.
-By 1938 the others had passed into the hands of Cranston's Tearooms Ltd. When this company went into liquidation in 1954 the tearooms were sold and subsequently put to a number of different uses over the years.
-Though Daly's adapted the Willow Tearooms building as part of their department store, the façade was unchanged above their ground floor plate glass shop window and fascia, the moulded plaster frieze could still be seen above the ground floor shopfittings, and the Room de Luxe remained in use as the department store tea room until they closed around the start of the 1980s.
+By 1938, the others had passed into the hands of Cranston's Tearooms Ltd. When this company went into liquidation in 1954 the tearooms were sold and subsequently put to a number of different uses over the years.
+Though Daly's adapted the Willow Tearooms building as part of their department store, the façade was unchanged above their ground floor plate glass shop window and fascia, the moulded plaster frieze could still be seen above the ground floor shopfittings, and the Room de Luxe remained in use as the department store tearoom until they closed around the start of the 1980s.

 Extensive restoration work was carried out under the architect Geoffrey Wimpenny of Keppie Henderson, successors of the Honeyman, Keppie and Mackintosh partnership of almost a century earlier.
 The Willow Tearooms reopened in 1983 with the restored ground floor façade forming the shop front to Henderson the jewellers which occupied the ground floor and the reconstructed gallery.

-At the same time the Room de Luxe was refurbished to recreate the original colour scheme, and furnished with reproductions of the high back chairs, though originally there were only eight of these chairs at formal central tables while chairs around the perimeter had lower backs.
+At the same time, the Room de Luxe was refurbished to recreate the original colour scheme, and furnished with reproductions of the high back chairs, though originally there were only eight of these chairs at formal central tables while chairs around the perimeter had lower backs.
 It was reopened in 1983 by Anne Mulhern, a Glasgow businesswoman, and in 1996 she also leased the tea gallery at the rear of the building.
-The ground floor was occupied by 'Hendersons' a jewellery business until 2013 when the whole building was taken over by Mulhern to operate as "The Willow Tearooms".
+The ground floor was occupied by Hendersons, a jewellery business until 2013 when the whole building was taken over by Mulhern to operate as "The Willow Tearooms".
 This business continued in its Buchanan Street premises and also operated within the Watts Brothers department store between 2016 and 2019.
-After being sold on in 2019, it still operates at Buchanan Street under new ownership.
+After being sold on in 2019, it still operates at Buchanan Street under new ownership by The Princes Restaurant Group and a further venue was opened under 'The Willow Tearooms' brand by them in Edinburgh in 2024.

-In 2014 the Sauchiehall Street building was bought by Glasgow businesswoman, Celia Sinclair in order to prevent the forced sale of the building, closure of the Tea Rooms and loss of its contents to collectors as the landlord had gone into receivership.
-The building is now in the ownership of ‘The Willow Tea Rooms Trust’, a registered charity.
-The aims and objectives of the Trust include the restoration and preservation of the Tea Rooms as part of Scotland’s heritage and for the benefit of the general public.
+In 2014, the Sauchiehall Street building was bought by Glasgow businesswoman, Celia Sinclair in order to prevent the forced sale of the building, closure of the Tearooms and loss of its contents to collectors as the landlord had gone into receivership.
+The building was subsequently in the ownership of 'The Willow Tea Rooms Trust', a registered charity.
+The aims and objectives of the Trust included the restoration and preservation of the Tearooms as part of Scotland's heritage and for the benefit of the general public.